 - Introductory Meeting at 2.00pm

 - Muhammad Ali Mosque

-This afternoon we commence our tour of Cairo with a visit to the citadel, which stands on a rocky promontory overlooking the city.
-The fortress-complex predominately dates from the medieval Ayyubid (1174 – 1250) and Mamluk (1250–1517) periods, while the Mohammad Ali mosque was built in the early 19th century amidst the defensive core of Islamic Cairo.
+We begin with a visit to the citadel, which stands on a rocky promontory overlooking the city.
+The fortress-complex predominately dates from the medieval Ayyubid (1174–1250) and Mamluk (1250–1517) periods, while the Mohammad Ali mosque was built in the early 19th century amidst the defensive core of Islamic Cairo.
 The panoramic views from the citadel make this the ideal place to appreciate the topography of the city and analyse its urban development.

 The Ayyubids were of Syrian Kurdish descent and their most important scion was Salah el-Din (Saladin) of Crusader fame.
 The Sunni Ayyubids replaced the Shia Fatamids as rulers of Egypt.
 It had been under Fatimid rule that Cairo was first established as the capital in the 10th century, from where the dynasty controlled its empire until the mid-12th century.
 Ayyubid rulers lived in the citadel which Salah el-Din had built on a spur of the Mokhattam Hills.
 The Ayyubids imported numerous Turkish slave soldiers, known as Mamluks, who eventually usurped power in the mid-13th century.
 The Mamluks held power until Ottoman (Turkish) conquest in 1517.
 Khedive Ali Pasha was keen to emphasise his new dynasty’s connections with – and independence from – Egypt’s former masters, the Ottomans.